Zhang Youyi

-Zhang Youyi (張幼儀 (Chang Yu-i); 1900–1988) was a Chinese educator, banker, and the first wife of the Chinese poet Xu Zhimo.
+Zhang Youyi (張幼儀 (Chang Yu-i); 1900–1989) was a Chinese educator, banker, and the first wife of the Chinese poet Xu Zhimo.
 With assistance from her brother Chang Kia-ngau, who was the general manager of Bank of China, she ran her own bank, Shanghai Women's Savings Bank.

 Early life

 In 1912, when Zhang Youyi was aged 12, she found an advertisement in the newspaper Shen Bao about a girls' school in Suzhou called the Teachers' College Preparatory School.
 She proposed the idea of attending to her parents and they agreed.
 She was admitted after passing the entrance exam, along with her elder sister.
-However, in the 1913, her brother Zhang Gongquan arranged for her marriage with Xu Zhimo, a rising poet and son of a rich businessman.
+However, in 1913, her brother Zhang Gongquan arranged for her marriage with Xu Zhimo, a rising poet and son of a rich businessman.
 Upon her parents' urging, Zhang quit school and returned home in 1915 to prepare for her wedding.

 Marriage

 She married the prominent poet Xu Zhimo (Hsu Chih-mo), and gave birth to two sons, Hsu Chi-kai (born 1918) and Peter Hsu (1922 – 1925).
 After giving birth to Peter, Youyi received a letter from her estranged husband, declaring his intentions to divorce.
 In his letter, Xu reasoned that "marriage not based on love was intolerable."
 Zhang consented, and signed the divorce papers.
 Their separation was the first legal divorce based on the Civil Law in China.